 4. CERTIFICATES OF INSURANCE – Have certificates available for the audit (at your premises or your accountant's) to ensure you aren't unnecessarily billed for an extra premium.

 Certificates must cover the period when the subcontractor worked for you (this may require Certificates covering two different policy terms for the subcontractor in some cases).
 Also, the subcontractor must carry the same liability limits as your policy.
 For example – if you take general liability limits of $ 1,000,000 per occurrence & $2,000,000 per aggregate, your subcontractor will need those exact amounts of liability coverage.
 If the subcontractor has employees, they must also carry the statutory limits for workers' compensation coverage.

 A: To calculate the amount of premium you must be charged.
 An audit determines actual exposures and operations.
 After comparing them with initial estimates and later endorsements, a premium adjustment is made via the Statement of Audit.

 Q: What happens If I don't have Certificates of Insurance at audit time?

 A: It is in your best interest to request a certificate from a subcontractor at the time the work is performed rather than at the time of audit.
 You will be charged for those subcontractors not providing General Liability certificates

 Q: Several of my employees do more than one type of work.
 How should I assign their payrolls?

-If you have any additional questions in regards to premium audits and what your restoration company can do to save money on them, please don’t hesitate to call our office at (866) 377-2133.
+If you have any additional questions regarding premium audits and what your restoration company can do to save money on them, please don't hesitate to call our office at (866) 377-2133.